Why Joshua Kimmich is Bayern Munich’s most important player

 Helping Bayern to win a ninth consecutive title in 2020/21, Kimmich touched the ball an average of 101 times over 90 minutes.
 That was the best total not just at the record German champions but among all the midfielders in the top flight.

 A Germany international with more than a half century of caps to his name, Kimmich has a career passing accuracy of over 90 per cent.
-He's well able to mix it off the ball too, though, winning over 50 per cent of his challenges both on the ground and in the air in the 2020/21 Bundesliga.
+He's well able to mix it off the ball too, winning over 50 per cent of his challenges both on the ground and in the air in the 2020/21 Bundesliga campaign.

 Kimmich's energy is hugely impressive.
 In 2019/20 he covered more ground than anyone else in the league (247 miles) and he might have topped that ranking again the following season had he not missed seven games through injury.
 As it was, he ran an average of 7.8 miles per game during 27 league appearances in 2020/21 - more than anyone else at Bayern.